Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 :::tip

-Instead of using the command line helper script, you can use Multiplayer Play Mode package, which lets you run multiple instances of the Unity Editor to test multiplayer functionality.
+Instead of using the command line helper script, you can use Multiplayer Play Mode (MMPM) package, which lets you run multiple instances of the Unity Editor to test multiplayer functionality.
 See [MPPM](../../tools/mppm.md) to learn more.

+**Note**: MPPM is only supported in Unity Editor version 2023.1 and later.

 :::